Nocheto Help (3.X.X)

 If you use 0.0.0.0 as <address>, clients can connect through any of your

-computer's network card (if used <port> is not blocked by any firewall).
+computer's network card (if the used <port> is not blocked by any firewall).

-You can also use IP address for a specific card to allow connection only
+You can also use an IP address for a specific card to allow connection only

 through that card.
 On Linux, you can get IP adresses of your computer's